 At Kenrick-Glennon Seminary, through the gift of a lively faith, we have been given the grace to know Him and to taste and see the beauty of living day by day in real friendship with Jesus.
 We learn as disciples to speak of His love freely and how silence speaks of a special intimacy with Him and of love’s triumph at the cross in everyday and practical ways.

 Kenrick-Glennon Seminary enjoys an amazingly rich living tradition.
-Founded in 1818, we serve many dioceses throughout the nation and several religious orders.
+Founded in 1818, it serves many dioceses throughout the nation and several religious orders.
 Over 2,700 of our alumni have been ordained to the priesthood in the Roman Catholic Church.
-At the present time we serve one-hundred and nine students who are enrolled in either the Kenrick Pre-Theology or Theology programs of seminary formation or the Cardinal Glennon College program for collegiate seminary education.
+At the present time we serve one-hundred and twenty four students who are enrolled in either the Kenrick Pre-Theology or Theology programs of seminary formation or the Cardinal Glennon College program for collegiate seminary education.